jundalisay/superb/content/en/research/constitutions/eu/part-1/title-5.md

-TITLE 5: EXERCISE OF UNION COMPETENCE
+---
+title: "Exercise Of Union Competence"
+heading: "Title 5"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: "Everyone is equal before the law"
+linkb: /research/constitutions/eu/part-2/title-2
+linkbtext: "Title 2"
+linkf: /research/constitutions/eu/part-2/title-4
+linkftext: "Title 4"
+icon: /flags/eu.png
+---

-CHAPTER 1: COMMON PROVISIONS
+## CHAPTER 1: COMMON PROVISIONS

 Article I-33

 The legal acts of the Union
-1. To exercise the Union's competences the institutions shall use as legal instruments, in accordance with Part III, European laws, European framework laws, European regulations, European decisions, recommendations and opinions.
+1. To exercise the Union's competences the institutions shall use as legal instruments, in accordance with Part 3, European laws, European framework laws, European regulations, European decisions, recommendations and opinions.

 A European law shall be a legislative act of general application.
 It shall be binding in its entirety and directly applicable in all Member States.

 A European framework law shall be a legislative act binding, as to the result to be achieved, upon each Member State to which it is addressed, but shall leave to the national authorities the choice of form and methods.

 A European regulation shall be a non-legislative act of general application for the implementation of legislative acts and of certain provisions of the Constitution.
 It may either be binding in its entirety and directly applicable in all Member States, or be binding, as to the result to be achieved, upon each Member State to which it is addressed, but shall leave to the national authorities the choice of form and methods.

 A European decision shall be a non-legislative act, binding in its entirety.
 A decision which specifies